- Balm mint

 For Healthcare Professionals

 Peppermint is an herb prevalent in Europe and North America and has been used as medicine for several centuries.
-It is taken orally as a carminative to treat digestive problems and applied topically as a counter-irritant for aches and cold symptoms.
-Peppermint is also widely used as flavoring in candies and oral hygiene products.
+It is taken orally as a carminative to treat digestive problems, applied topically as a counter-irritant for aches and cold symptoms, and its essential oil is used in aromatherapy.
+Peppermint is also widely used to flavor candies and oral hygiene products.
+Both extracts and essential oil derived from peppermint demonstrated antiviral, anti-inflammatory, antioxidant (35), antibacterial (36) (37), antifungal (38), antidiabetic (47) and antifibrotic (48) effects in preclinical studies.

-More recently, studies have suggested a role for peppermint in cancer treatment.
-A significant anti-tumorigenic potential against several human cancer cell lines has been reported in vitro (10) (11).
-Animal studies also indicate peppermint’s effectiveness against radiation-induced testicular damage (12), benzo[a]pyrene-induced lung carcinogenicity (13) (14) in mice, and its preventive effects against carcinogenesis induced by tobacco products in hamsters (15).
-Future research is needed to confirm these findings in humans.
+Peppermint has also been studied for possible anticancer effects.
+A significant anti-tumorigenic potential was observed against several human cancer cell lines (10) (11).
+Studies in animal models indicate peppermint’s effectiveness against radiation-induced testicular damage (12); benzo[a]pyrene-induced lung carcinogenicity (13) (14); and preventive effects against tobacco-induced carcinogenesis (15).

 - Cyclosporine: Peppermint oil increases the bioavailability of cyclosporine in rats (29).
 However, a patient with renal transplant had decreased cyclosporine level after consumption of herbal tea containing peppermint (30).